 The report shows how social participation and personal well-being can be achieved through engagement in the same way.
-It is all the more important to overcome the thresholds described so that those people and groups whose opportunities for participation are already restricted are not excluded.
+It is all the more important to overcome the identified thresholds described so that those people and groups whose opportunities for participation are already restricted are not excluded.

-This finding is an urgent call to action for the political levels from the federal government to the Länder federal states to the municipalities and also for civil society.
+This finding is an urgent call to action for the political levels, from the federal government through the Länder (federal states) and the municipalities to civil society, as well.